1. Resource Library

 The quick ratio stress tests a company by measuring its ability to meet debts using assets it can use immediately.
 A ratio greater than one is usually considered good, but similar to current ratio, it's best to benchmark against industry standards.

-How to improve your working capital position
+How to improve your working capital position: 3 quick tips

 Improving your working capital position will increase operational efficiency and put your business on strong footing, helping you overcome challenging economic conditions and sustain profits.
 Here are three tactics for achieving this goal.